MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-management-pack-delivery.md

 The package includes the following files:

-- **SQLServerMP.Windows.msi**—a set of MP and MPB files for monitoring of SQL on Windows.
+- **SQLServerMP.Windows.msi** - a set of MP and MPB files for monitoring of SQL on Windows.
-- **SQLServerMP.Linux.msi**—a set of MP and MPB files for monitoring of SQL on Linux.
+- **SQLServerMP.Linux.msi** - a set of MP and MPB files for monitoring of SQL on Linux.
+- **SQLServerMP.CustomMonitoring.msi** - a set of MPB files for custom monitoring of SQL Server.

 Management Pack for SQL Server consists of the following files:

-- Microsoft.SQLServer.Core.CustomMonitoring.mpb
 - Microsoft.SQLServer.Core.Library.mpb
-- Microsoft.SQLServer.Core.Views.</i>mp
+- Microsoft.SQLServer.Core.Views.mp
-- Microsoft.SQLServer.Core.WebDashboards.</i>mp
+- Microsoft.SQLServer.Core.WebDashboards.mp
 - Microsoft.SQLServer.IS.Windows.mpb
-- Microsoft.SQLServer.IS.Windows.Views.</i>mp
+- Microsoft.SQLServer.IS.Windows.Views.mp
 - Microsoft.SQLServer.Visualization.Library.mpb
-- Microsoft.SQLServer.Linux.Views.</i>mp
+- Microsoft.SQLServer.Linux.Views.mp
 - Microsoft.SQLServer.Linux.Discovery.mpb
 - Microsoft.SQLServer.Linux.Monitoring.mpb
 - Microsoft.SQLServer.Windows.Views.mpb
 - Microsoft.SQLServer.Windows.Discovery.mpb
 - Microsoft.SQLServer.Windows.Monitoring.mpb

+> [!NOTE]
+> Don't import the management pack **Microsoft.SQLServer.Core.WebDashboards.mp** if the version of System Center Operations Manager that you use is lower than 2019.
+This management pack contains SQL Server MP Dashboards for the new Operations Manager Web Console introduced in System Center Operations Manager 2019 and higher.

+Management Pack for Custom Monitoring of SQL Server consist of the following files:

+- Microsoft.SQLServer.Core.CustomMonitoring.mpb
+- Microsoft.SQLServer.Core.Library.mpb

 > [!WARNING]
 > The management pack **Microsoft.SQLServer.Core.CustomMonitoring.mpb** contains a set for [custom query-based monitoring](sql-server-management-pack-custom-monitor.md) of the SQL Server.
 For security purposes, don't import this management pack if you don't plan to use it, as it allows running arbitrary SQL queries that might be a security violation.

-> [!NOTE]
-> Don't import the management pack **Microsoft.SQLServer.Core.WebDashboards.mp** if the version of System Center Operations Manager that you use is lower than 2019.
-This management pack contains SQL Server MP Dashboards for the new Operations Manager Web Console introduced in System Center Operations Manager 2019 and higher.

 ## Prerequisites